rostro36/Notes/Big Data/Week 06/06_readings.md

 Workers have different capabilities.

 Dremel is in situ, what is decently fast thanks to a common storage layer, like GFS.
-Often used to analyze MapReduce outputs.
+Often used to analyse MapReduce outputs.
 SQL-like language.
-Dremel uses a column-striped storage repesentation.
+Dremel uses a column-striped storage representation.

 ### Data model
 The data model (*Protocol Buffers*) is based on strongly typed nested records, which in the end looks similar to JSON and are cross-language.